tykel/mash16/README.md

     --cpu-rec               : use (experimental) recompiler core

-    --break@n               : add a breakpoint at address n
+    --break@n               : add a breakpoint at address n --break-all             : break at every instruction
+    --help                  : print the help text
+    --version               : print version information

 ## Supported platforms

 Mash16 is officially supported on Linux and Windows.
 OS X testing is welcome.
 - On Linux, it has been tested with GCC and Clang.
 Build with the Makefile.
   - Cross-compiling for Windows is possible from Linux; build the `windows` target (`make windows`).
+    Do not forget to specify your MinGW prefix (use `make windows WIN_PREFIX=...`); the default is `i486-mingw32`.
 - On Windows, it has been tested with Visual Studio 2010.
 Build with the provided solution files.

 ## More Screenshots